neurons-lab/dAppForge-copilot/README.md

 #### caching
 Here you find all the necessary scripts for implementation of Redis caching mechanism.

-## demos
-   #### gradio_app:
-   New version of the demo app for code completion, sub-plotting of the Knowledge Graph, and full Knowledge Graph plotting features.
-   #### streamlit_app:
-   First version of the demo app, that contains predefined examples for testing code completion and has different input options.

 ## experiments
 Folder containing various Jupyter notebooks and scripts used for different development purposes.